 The detailed definitions, abstract syntax and encoding of the Ranging and Sidelink Positioning charging CHF CDR parameters are specified in TS 32.298 [51].

-6.3.3.2 Ranging and Sidelink Positioning charging resources attributes
+6.3.3.2 5GS LCS charging resources attributes

-The detailed definitions of resources attributes used for Ranging and Sidelink Positioning charging are specified in TS 32.291 [56].
+The detailed definitions of resources attributes used for 5GS LCS charging are specified in TS 32.291 [56].

-6.4 Bindings for Ranging and Sidelink Positioning converged charging
+6.4 Bindings for 5GS LCS converged charging

-This mapping between the Information Elements, resource attributes and CHF CDR parameters for Ranging and Sidelink Positioning converged charging is described in clause 7 of TS 32.291 [56].
+This mapping between the Information Elements, resource attributes and CHF CDR parameters for 5GS LCS converged charging is described in clause 7 of TS 32.291 [56].

 Annex A (informative): Bibliography